Nic Smal: Critical reception

-Scott Tobias of The New York Times said that Kiff serves as a gateway to the gentle irreverence and surrealism found in animated favorites like Adventure Time and Phineas and Ferb.
+Pop culture writer Scott Tobias of The New York Times said that Kiff serves as a gateway to the gentle irreverence and surrealism found in animated favorites like Adventure Time and Phineas and Ferb.
 Tobias described Kiff as a unique series that could appeal equally to parents and their young children.
+The New York Times placed Kiff in the top 50 best TV shows and movies to watch on Disney+.

+Smal’s Kiff and its holiday specials have been nominated for and received multiple awards recognizing excellence in writing, production, music, and casting in children’s animation.
+In March 2026, the Kiff special Lore of the Ring Light was nominated for a Rockie Award.
+The special which parodies The Lord of the Rings, has been described by critics as a “masterclass” in parody for its comedic reinterpretation of the beloved fantasy narrative using the characters of Kiff.

+On February 24, 2026, Kiff won two Kidscreen Awards for Best Music and Best Writing for the episode Rock Kick, which features the original song Kickin’ the Rock written by Smal and performed by Orville Peck.Rock Kick follows Kiff and Barry as a simple game of kicking a rock home turns into a whimsical and surreal adventure, blending humor with themes of perseverance and growth.

-In 2025, Kiff received five Kidscreen Awards nominations.
-The series earned nods for Best Animated Series, Best Music, Best Writing, and Best Ensemble Cast for the episode Rock Kick which features Smal's penned song “Kickin’ the Rock” performed by Orville Peck.
-The Kiff special The Haunting of Miss McGravy’s House was also nominated for Best Holiday or Special Episode.
+Besides these wins, the series also received additional nominations in 2025 for Best Animated Series and Best Ensemble Cast.The Kiff special The Haunting of Miss McGravy’s House also received a Kidscreen Awards nomination for Best Holiday or Special Episode in 2025.

-Additionally, Kiff earned multiple nominations at the forthcoming 2026 Children’s and Family Emmy Awards.
+Additionally, Kiff has earned multiple nominations for the 2026 Children’s and Family Emmy Awards.
 Its two specials, The Haunting of Miss McGravy and Lore of the Ring Light, were both nominated for Outstanding Animated Special, and the series received further recognition with nominations for Outstanding Voice Directing and Outstanding Multiple Voice Performer.

-In 2025, the Kiff is Good at Sports episode from Smal's Kiff received the distinction of being an Official Selection at the esteemed Annecy International Animation Festival.
+Another episode that has received recognition for excellence is Kiff is Good at Sports which received the distinction of being an Official Selection at the esteemed Annecy International Animation Festival in 2025.

-On March 29, 2025 Good Morning America offered its viewers an exclusive sneak peek of the highly anticipated White Lotus themed episode of Smal's Kiff, underscoring the show's broad appeal and the program's role in spotlighting buzzworthy entertainment.
+On March 29, 2025, Good Morning America offered its viewers an exclusive sneak peek of the highly anticipated White Lotus themed episode of Smal's Kiff, underscoring the show's broad appeal.

-A few months earlier in January 2025, Smal's Disney special Kiff: Lore of the Ring Light was heralded as a masterclass in the art of parody, having used source material from The Lord of The Rings to turn the characters of Kiff into a successful caricature of the beloved story.

 Smal was nominated for Outstanding Children's or Young Teen Animated Series and Outstanding Original Song for a Children's or Young Teen Program for the 2024 Children's and Family Emmy Awards.
-Additionally, in 2024 Smal was nominated for a GLAAD Media Award in the Outstanding Kids & Family Programming category for Kiff's Halloween special "The Haunting of Miss McGravy's House".
+Additionally, in 2024 Smal was nominated for a GLAAD Media Award in the Outstanding Kids & Family Programming category for Kiff's Halloween special The Haunting of Miss McGravy's House.